 The only way to adopt a new empowering habit is by positive reinforcement.

-Creating leverage through pain is an initial step which is quite powerful.
+Creating leverage through pain is an initial step that is quite powerful.

 But to maintain a new habit you need more.